ozaner/qRNG/README.md

 ![equation](https://latex.codecogs.com/png.latex?\dpi{150}&space;\left|{\psi}\right\rangle&space;=\frac{1}{\sqrt&space;2}\left|{0}\right\rangle&space;&plus;\frac{1}{\sqrt&space;2}\left|{1}\right\rangle)

-Quantum mechanics ensures that there is a 50-50 chance of measuring the above system as a 0 or 1.
+There is a 50-50 chance of measuring the above system as a 0 or 1 and we continually iterate this measurement for as many random bits as we require.

 ### Practicality
 Of course, while the numbers generated from a quantum computer are amongst the most random, the practicality of connecting to one IBM's quantum computers for a large amount of said numbers is nonexistent.
 For most real world use cases that require such high-caliber random numbers, an off the shelf hardware RNG would suffice.